LouisRuncieman/TextAnalysis/README.md

 ## `SummaryOfTextAnalysers`

 Given a dictionary with \<filename\> keys and `TextAnalyser` values, create a condensed text analysis summary upon initialisation.
-The summary is indexed by interesting word and provides all sentence tokens in which the interesting word is used for each \<filename\>.
+The summary is indexed by interesting words and provides all sentence tokens in which the interesting word is used for each \<filename\>.
 E.g.:

 ```
 {